Chalarangelo/mini.css/docs/v3/DEVLOG.md

 - Replied to issues on the repo.
 - Updated the flavor generation to show the progress.
 - Fixed documentation links.
+- Updated generator, it now adds and updates the proper folders along with everything else.